 DACA Litigation Timeline

-Since the Trump administration announced on September 5, 2017, that it was ending Deferred Action for Childhood Arrivals (DACA), several lawsuits have been filed against the administration for terminating DACA unlawfully.
+Since the Trump administration announced on September 5, 2017, that it was ending Deferred Action for Childhood Arrivals (DACA), several lawsuits were filed against the administration for terminating DACA unlawfully.
 As a result, three nationwide injunctions issued by U.S. district courts — in California, New York, and the District of Columbia — have allowed people who have previously had DACA to renew their deferred action.

 What are the key recent and upcoming dates?